silviamaggi/smd-com/_casestudies/case-study-acclimatize-me.md

 ## Wireframes

-During this phase, the interaction became clearer and the screens more detailed.

 I used the wireframes to test the solution, and subsequently iterated based on the feedback received.

 {% include pattern-figure.html image="/assets/images/acclimatize-me-wireframes-flow.jpeg" caption="App wireframes and flow on Figma" width="1400" height="703" %}

 ## Visual design

-The latest iteration of the solution is represented by the visual design.

-With the intent of guiding the users through an intuitive procedure to set up the alerts, I:
+With the intent of **guiding the users through an intuitive procedure** to set up the alerts, I:

 <ul class="smd-ul">
-<li>added more navigational elements (breadcrumbs) to help users know where they are and how long is the process.</li>
+<li>added more navigational elements (breadcrumbs) to help them know where they are and how long is the process;</li>
-<li>used typography and colour to highlight hierarchy and functionality.</li>
+<li>used typography and colour to highlight hierarchy and functionality;</li>
 <li>took care of the details and consistency of the interface.</li>
 </ul>